 Acknowledge Education has thousands of books within the on-campus libraries.
-Additionally, an online library catalogue can be accessed directly from your LMS Moodle.
+Additionally, an online library catalogue can be accessed directly from Moodle (Moodle is explained later in this section).

 Students have access to multiple copies of all Prescribed Textbooks, which are available for a 1 week's loan only.
 Prescribed Textbooks are in a locked cabinet and can only be accessed by your Librarian.